donovan6000/M33-Fio/README.md

 The model viewer allows easily seeing how any uploaded model looks.
 ![alt text](https://raw.githubusercontent.com/donovan6000/M33-Fio/master/images/model%20viewer.png "Model Viewer")
 ### Troubleshooting
-Q. Can I use this plugin if I don't have a Micro 3D printer?
+Q. How can I use this plugin with a Micro 3D printer?

-A. Yes, you don't need a Micro 3D printer to use this plugin.
-Just enable the Settings > M33 Fio > 'Not using a Micro 3D printer' setting to disable all this plugin's Micro 3D specific functionality.
-All of M33 Fio's printer independent features are still usable when this option is enabled, so you'll be able to use the slicer profile editor, model editor, OctoPrint instance manager, expanded 3D file format support, webcam support, etc.
+A. Disable the Settings > M33 Fio > 'Not using a Micro 3D printer' setting to enable all this plugin's Micro 3D specific functionality.
 ___
 Q. I can't connect to my Micro 3D printer.
 I receive an error similar to, "Unexpected error while connecting to serial port: AUTO SerialException: 'could not open port 'COM13': WindowsError(5, 'Access is denied.')'" every time I try to connect."